shahidnav/WordCount/README.md

 Given an input file containing:

-    "This is just a sample line appended to create a big file.. "
+    "This is just a sample line appended to create a big file.. " "This is just a sample line appended to create a big file.. "
 #### Sample Output
 ```
 Counting words...